 Add the milk, water and butter into a microwaveable bowl, and heat on high for about 1 1/2 minutes, until the liquid temperature reaches 120°F-130° F (48°C-54°C).
 The butter may not be melted, but that is ok.

 Start the mixer, and add a thin stream of the liquid until you have a very soft batter.
+Add the eggs and mix until combined, about 30 seconds.
 Stop the mixer, and add another 2 cups of flour.
 Also, change the mixing paddle of you mixer to the dough kneading hook.
 Start the mixer again, and allow the dough to begin to mix and combine well.
 Add enough of the remaining flour as the dough kneads until a stiff dough is formed.
 With an electric mixer you will only knead the dough for approximately 3-4 minutes total.

 (If you would rather knead the dough by hand, simply stir the dry ingredients and the hot milk mixture together.
 You will start the same way, with 2 cups of flour.
 Once the initial ingredients are combined, add 2 more cups of flour, and turn the dough onto a floured surface.
 Continue to work more flour into the dough and knead well for 10 minutes.)